List of Acclaim Entertainment subsidiaries: Acclaim Studios Teesside

 In 1993, Optimus Software was acquired by Iguana Entertainment to undisclosed terms.
 The company moved to new offices in Middlesbrough, and was renamed Iguana UK.
 Iguana Entertainment itself was acquired by Acclaim in 1995, and Iguana UK moved back to Stockton.
 Under the new banner, Iguana UK and the Falcus brothers developed the Shadow Man series, home console versions of various NBA Jam titles, and the Nintendo 64 version of Forsaken.
 With the consolidation of Acclaim Studios' branding in May 1999, Iguana UK was renamed Acclaim Studios Teesside.
 The Falcus brothers left the company in February 2000 and founded Atomic Planet Entertainment.
 At that time, the studio had 75 employees.
 The studio was closed in May 2002.

 Publishing

 Acclaim Coin-Operated Entertainment

 Acclaim Coin-Operated Entertainment was an Acclaim subsidiary based in Mountain View, California, that focused on releasing coin-operated arcade games.
 It was established in July 1994.
-Leon Deith served as sales director for the company, as of January 1998.
+Leon Deith was sales director for the company, as of January 1998.
 Acclaim Coin-Operated Entertainment was closed in March 1998, as Acclaim wanted to shift development resources to Acclaim Studios closer to the company's headquarters in New York City.